Craving a misty morning walk on a lake? Planning a campout with family and friends? Look no further than Lake Easton State Park!

-Lake Easton State Park is a forested, 516-acre year-round camping park with 24,000 feet of freshwater access on the shores of Lake Easton in the Cascade Mountain foothills.
-The park has beautiful mountain views and hiking trails to explore in the summer and cross country and snowmobiling trails to enjoy in the winter.
-The park's location also allows for snowy winter-sport opportunities.
+Lake Easton State Park is a forested, 516-acre camping park with 24,000 feet of freshwater access on the shores of Lake Easton and mid-state access to the Iron Horse State Park Trail, a Millennium Legacy Trail in the Cascade Mountain foothills.

 The park provides 40 picnic tables without shelter, available first come, first served.
 The day-use area is in a wooded setting with grills, fire pits, a play structure and an amphitheater.